Do Go On - 207 - The Golden State Killer

 Right.

-So so Bonnie was lucky.
+So Bonnie was lucky.

 Yeah.

-Was really lucky to get out.
+was really lucky to get out.

 I'm lucky to have met him.
-Totally.

 I don't know.